maxim221/maxim221/README.md

 - 👋 Hi, I’m @maxim221
-- 👀 I’m interested in shbari
+- 👀 I’m interested in healing deseases
-- 🌱 I’m currently learning in Scolkovo startup shool
+- 🌱 I’m currently CEO of UMWELT prjct
 - 💞️ I’m looking to collaborate on neuroscience
 - 📫 How to reach me maxim221@gmail.com